arya-rehpade/Education-Policy-Sentiment/README.md

 <img src="https://github.com/user-attachments/assets/69550d52-0b1f-4195-95f4-ee66f90f1002" width="420"/>

-This cross-dataset evaluation guarantees the classifier is working optimally outside the initial training space.
+This cross dataset test will ensure that the classifier is operating best beyond the original training space.

-📘 Dataset Source: test.csv
+ Dataset Source: test.csv

 ---

-### ⚙️ Methodology
+###  Methodology

-The workflow involves several major steps:
+The steps of the workflow include the following significant steps:

 1. **Data Preprocessing**
-   - Clean and normalize textual data
+   - Clean and purify text data.
-   - Apply TF-IDF vectorization to transform text into numerical format
+   - TF-IDF vectorization of text to numerical form.

 2. **Model Training**
-   - Implemented three machine learning algorithms:
+   - Three machine learning algorithms were used:
      - Logistic Regression
      - Support Vector Machine (SVM)
      - Naive Bayes
-   - Models were trained on the same TF-IDF features for fair comparison
+   -Fair comparison of models was done using the same TF-IDF features.

 3. **Evaluation**
-   - Used metrics such as Accuracy, Precision, Recall, and F1-Score
+   - Accuracy, Precision, Recall and F1-Score were used.
-   - Compared all three models on identical test data
+   - performed a comparison of all three models on the same test data.

 4. **Deployment**
-   - Built an interactive **Streamlit web app** that allows users to:
+   - Developed an interactive web value-added application of Streamlit that enables users to:
      - Input custom text
-     - Select models for comparison
+     - Choose models to compare them.
-     - Instantly view sentiment predictions side-by-side
+     - See sentiment prediction simultaneously.

 ---

-### 🧠 Models Used
+###  Models Used

 | Model | Description | Accuracy |
 |--------|--------------|-----------|